baduelp/baduelp.github.io/research.md

 #### Related publications

+**Baduel P**, Quadrana L, Hunter B, Bomblies K, Colot V. _Relaxed purifying selection in autopolyploids drives transposable element over-accumulation which provides variants for local adaptation_.
+Nature Communications,[10.1038/s41467-019-13730-0](https://doi.org/10.1038/s41467-019-13730-0), 12/2019

+**Baduel P**, Bray S, Vallejo-Marin M, Kolář F, Yant L. _The ‘Polyploid Hop’: shifting challenges and opportunities over the evolutionary lifespan of genome duplications_.
+Frontiers in Ecology and Evolution, [0.3389/fevo.2018.00117](https://doi.org/10.3389/fevo.2018.00117) 07/2018

---> In this axis, we aim at investigating the role of transposable element (TE) mobilization in the rapid generation of genetic variation following WGD.
+<-- In this axis, we aim at investigating the role of transposable element (TE) mobilization in the rapid generation of genetic variation following WGD.
 Indeed, TEs are powerful generators of major-effect mutations with specific sensitivities to environmental stress, which confer them a unique potential to contribute to rapid local adaptations.
 Furthermore, the epigenetic mechanisms that control their mobilization, notably DNA methylation, is disrupted by WGD in several species.
 Thus, TEs could represent a major engine of phenotypic exploration for neo-polyploids, notably in the face of challenging environments.

-<b>Funding:</b> This project is funded in part by the ANR JCJC POLYSTRESS grant (AAPG2023) as well as by a PhD fellowship from PSL University awarded to Mounia El Messaoudi.  <!--
+<b>Funding:</b> This project is funded in part by the ANR JCJC POLYSTRESS grant (AAPG2023) as well as by a PhD fellowship from PSL University awarded to Mounia El Messaoudi.  --!>